Our team has a philosophy of transparency and making data free, a love of the environment, and an optimism that we can change things for the better.

 At SkyTruth, Dan develops web applications and leads SkyTruth’s Alerts and Global Flaring development.
 He has been a software developer for 30 some years, working first in local government and then in the private sector with LEIDOS Biomedical.
 He has an IT degree from Shepherd College and a Data Science Certificate from Johns Hopkins University.
 Dan and his wife Margaret moved to Shepherdstown in 1986.
 Outside of work, Dan has held leadership roles with the Potomac Valley Audubon Society and several youth soccer organizations.
 In his free time, he enjoys birdwatching, traveling the country, and watching old movies.

-Kelly leads SkyTruth’s internal data analysis and digital communication, telling compelling conservation stories using SkyTruth’s datasets, tools and programs.
-In her previous role as Interactive Graphics Editor for the journal Science, Kelly created maps, charts and interactive visualizations to illustrate complicated scientific concepts.
-Kelly has a Bachelors of Fine Art in Illustration from the Maryland Institute College of Art in Baltimore, as well as a Bachelors and a Masters in Biology, both from Temple University in Philadelphia.
-Prior to her position at Science, Kelly worked as a research assistant in the Sewall Lab at Temple University investigating White-nose syndrome in little brown bats, along with other wildlife issues.
+As SkyTruth’s Creative Director, Kelly oversees the organization’s brand identity, leading the planning and creation of all visual content including data analysis and visualization, maps, graphics, website design, promotional materials, storytelling, and more.
+In her previous role as Data Storyteller, Kelly lead SkyTruth’s internal data analysis and digital communication, telling compelling stories using SkyTruth’s datasets, tools and programs.
+Kelly has a BFA in Illustration from the Maryland Institute College of Art in Baltimore, as well as a BS and a MS in Biology from Temple University in Philadelphia.
+While pursuing her masters, Kelly worked as a research assistant investigating White-nose syndrome in little brown bats.
 Kelly is passionate about conservation and enjoys using art to advocate for the protection of the natural world.
 Outside of work, Kelly enjoys many forms of outdoor recreation including mountain biking, rock climbing and gravel biking, and loves to try new restaurants wherever the adventure takes her.

 Brendan Jarrell, User Support Engineer